 - monitoring media channels for public comment about their clients and their products or services

 - managing social media to develop positive relationships for clients

 - managing crises that can damage a company's image

 - helping clients build goodwill in the community through charitable events and programs

 - search engine optimization to help potential clients and other publics more easily find clients' websites

 - reputation management programs that can counter negative online reviews

 - helping clients enter and earn awards highlighting their accomplishments and corporate responsibility

 Reaching specific audiences will often require public relations professionals to develop unique channels of communication.
 Employees and franchisees may require specially targeted messages that complement the relationships a company is cultivating with its customers.
 Relationships with investors are highly regulated and require specific disclosures.
 Vendor relationships may require more targeted messages as well.

-Get "Learn Media Relations from the Media," our free ebook that will help make your company part of America's kitchen-table conversations.
+Get "Learn Media Relations from the Media," our ebook that will help make your company part of America's kitchen-table conversations.